-Recruitment in law enforcement is rarely a continuous, linear process - in fact, it often lurches from crisis to crisis with the recent example of Australian federal police chiefs highlighting the ongoing challenge faced in recruiting and retaining police3.
+Recruitment in defence and law enforcement is rarely a continuous, linear process - in fact, it often lurches from crisis to crisis.
+In 2022, the US Army fell short of its recruitment goals by 25 per cent and launched a renewed recruitment drive in mid-20234 targeting 65,000 new soldiers.
+Recruiting at scale in a short time frame is a pressurized environment.
+Law enforcement faces similar challenges with the recent example of Australian federal police chiefs highlighting the ongoing challenge faced in recruiting and retaining police5.

-Hiring managers in police, corrections and defense forces must respond to peaks and troughs in budgets in line with national or state economic performance -austerity results in recruitment freezes which, when coupled with routine retirements, places a significant strain on resources.
-Then as an economy recovers and unemployment levels are low, employment in the police force and defence forces are a less attractive financial proposition while recruitment drives typically lag behind economic recovery resulting in waning standards of recruitment.
+Hiring managers in the defense forces, as well as the police and corrections facilities, must respond to peaks and troughs in budgets in line with the threat of conflict and national or state economic performance.
+Austerity then results in recruitment freezes which, when coupled with routine retirements, places a significant strain on resources.
+Then as an economy recovers and unemployment levels are low, employment in the military and other security forces are a less attractive financial proposition while recruitment drives typically lag behind economic recovery resulting in waning standards of recruitment.